huggingface/blog/text-generation-inference-on-inferentia2.md

 **Deploying TGI Neuronx Endpoint**

 Before deploying the model to Amazon SageMaker, we must define the TGI Neuronx endpoint configuration.
-Due to the current boundaries of Inferentia2, we need to make sure that the following parameters are set to the same value:
+We need to make sure to set the following parameters according to the fixed-shape compilation parameters we used:

 - `MAX_CONCURRENT_REQUESTS`: Equal to the batch size that was used to compile the model.
 - `MAX_INPUT_LENGTH`: Less than or equal to the sequence length that was used to compile the model.